-Foods that are high in vitamin C are generally fruits and vegetables.
-While these days vitamin C deficiency is incredibly rare, in the 18th century when sailors embarked on months-long overseas journeys without access to fresh fruits and vegetables, they often developed scurvy, a disease that occurs from severe lack of vitamin C, according to the U.S. National Library of Medicine (NLM).
+Vitamin C deficiency is rare these days, but in the 18th century when sailors embarked on months-long overseas journeys without access to fresh fruits and vegetables, they often developed scurvy, a disease that occurs from severe lack of vitamin C, per the U.S. National Library of Medicine (NLM).
 Symptoms of scurvy include anemia, gum disease, weakness and skin hemorrhages.

 How Much Vitamin C Do You Need?

 Adults assigned female at birth need 75 milligrams of vitamin C per day while adults assigned male at birth need 90 milligrams per day, according to NIH.

 Check out the vitamin C foods list below.
 Note that the FDA calculates its Daily Value (DV) percentages based on eating 90 milligrams of vitamin C per day.

 1. Guava: 419% Daily Value (DV)

 This bright tropical fruit is the top food high in ascorbic acid, offering 376.7 mg or 419 percent (!) of the DV as well as 9 grams of fiber and 4 grams of protein per 1-cup serving.
 Blend it into your favorite smoothie for a refreshing, hydrating and vitamin C-rich snack.

 2. Red Bell Peppers: 211% DV